TrisTheKitten/AI-Cornell-Note-Maker/README.md

 # AI-Cornell-Note-Maker

-## GPT-3.5 Turbo Cornell Notes Web App
+## GPT4o mini powered Cornell Notes Web App

 This web application leverages the power of GPT-3.5 Turbo to generate Cornell notes, a popular note-taking method for effective learning.
 Built with HTML, Tailwind CSS, and JavaScript, this app provides a user-friendly interface for creating and organizing notes.